CollinAlpert/Java2DB/README.md

 Custom methods can be defined in the respective service using the ``getSingle`` or ``getMultiple`` methods provided by the ``BaseService`` class.
-When using ``getMultiple`` method, you can use some more query options, like ``where``, ``orderBy`` and ``limit`` in the returned ``Query`` object.
+When using ``getMultiple`` method, you can use some more query options, like ``where``, ``orderBy`` and ``limit`` in the returned ``Query`` object.\
+If you would like to check if a certain record exists in a table, you can use the ``exists`` method provided by the ``BaseService`` class.
+Using the above example, the usage would look something like this: ``personService.exists(Person::getName, "Steve")``

-All these methods can only be used by methods in the respective service classes.
+All these methods, except for the ``exists`` method, can only be used by methods in the respective service classes.
 This is because every service should have descriptive methods for any data they get.

 The current version also offers full support for default query constraints.